tuck-hart/open-democracy-project/README.md

 Remember, contributing to open source is not just about code.
 If you can help with documentation, design, testing, or have other skills you'd like to contribute, we'd love to hear from you!

-## Community

-We believe in creating a welcoming and inclusive community.
-Respect and kindness are at the core of our interactions.
-Regardless of your experience level, we value your participation and are committed to ensuring a positive environment for everyone.
-Please adhere to our community guidelines and treat all participants with respect.

 ## License